samarsreddypeyala/Udacity-MLengineer-Nanodegree/Deploy_a_sentiment_analysis_model/README.md

-# Deploy a Sentiment Analysis Model
+# Sentiment Analysis Model Deployment
-*Udacity - Machine Learning Engineer Nanodegree Program*
+Udacity - Machine Learning Engineer Nanodegree 2020

 ## Project Overview
 The goal of this project is to build and deploy a Sentiment Analysis model using Amazon's SageMaker platform in order